realm/realm-js/contrib/building.md

 The resulting prebuilt binary is the `packages/realm/prebuilds/node/realm.node` file.

-If you want to produce a prebuilt (a OS +arch specific archive meant for distribution alongside the NPM archive):
+If you want to produce a prebuild (a OS +arch specific archive meant for distribution alongside the NPM archive):

 ```sh
 npm run prebuild-node --workspace realm